- Services for Business

 If you need to exit this page quickly, please click here.

-If you or a loved one has been affected by abuse while attending a football club, the solicitors at Ramsdens will work tirelessly to help you.
+If you or a loved one have been affected by abuse while attending a football club, Ramsdens Solicitors is here to help you.
 Starting a football abuse compensation claim with our experienced abuse solicitors is simple and easy, and will help you to seek justice for your experiences.

 Ramsdens Solicitors strives to achieve the best result possible for every individual case we handle - we only have your best interests in mind.

 What’s more, in our many years of helping survivors of abuse get the justice they deserve, we have seen first hand how distressing the legal process can be for victims.
-That’s why we ensure we treat every case with the utmost sensitivity and care for our clients throughout the case.
+That’s why we ensure we treat every case with the utmost sensitivity and care.

-The football abuse scandal, which has featured heavily in the press and public eye in recent years, has been exposed by brave former young footballers who suffered abuse over many years and have decided to tell their story.
+Brave young footballers exposed the football abuse scandal, which has featured heavily in the press and public eye in recent years.

 The allegations have predominantly centred around former football coach Barry Bennell, who worked at the following clubs: